tyler36/ddev-site-metrics/README.md

     static_configs:
       - targets: ['web'] # Change to your app's hostname and port.
 Here, we use DDEV web container.
 ```

+However, this Prometheus will try to load `.ddev/prometheus/scrape-*.yml` files.
+Inversely, removing one of these scrap files will disable it.
+View `.ddev/prometheus/scrape-*.yml` for more information.

 - To customize the default port, update `.ddev/.env`